A Lightweight Optimization Framework for Estimating 3D Brain Tumor Infiltration: Methods

 \section{Methods}

-We propose a new way of estimating how tumor cells spread in the brain.
-The tumor concentration describes the proportion of tumor cells in every voxel of the brain.
-We want to fit this tumor concentration for each voxel to the data while simultaneously following a physically plausible distribution.
-Therefore, we optimize the tumor cell concentration in each voxel based on the gradients of the differentiable loss terms.
-Based on the proposed tumor concentration, we construct a radiotherapy plan, which we evaluate in terms of its ability to predict tumor recurrence against the clinical state-of-the-art and several competing computational methods.
-An overview of our method is given in Figure \ref{fig:overview}.
+We propose an optimization of tumor cells spread in the brain (Figure \ref{fig:overview}).
+We aim to fit the tumor cell concentration for each voxel to the data while simultaneously following a physically plausible distribution.
+Therefore, we optimize the concentration based on the gradients of differentiable loss terms.

-\subsection{Loss}
+\subsubsection{Loss:}

-We optimize the tumor concentration in each voxel, minimizing a differentiable loss function.
-Our framework combines two distinct losses: data and physics loss $L$ with weights $\lambda$.
-While the \emph{data loss} closely matches the predicted tumor cell concentration to the visible tumor in the MRI, the \emph{physics loss} ensures that the proposed final tumor concentration follows a physically plausible distribution:
+Our framework combines two distinct losses $L$ with weights $\lambda$.
+While the \emph{data loss} $L_{\text{Data}}$ closely matches the predicted tumor cell concentration to the visible tumor in the MRI, the \emph{Dirichlet Energy loss} $L_{\text{DE}}$ ensures that the proposed final tumor concentration follows a physically plausible, continuous distribution: